christosgalano/devops-with-github/README.md

 ## General

 Welcome to the **devops-with-github** repository!
 This repository serves as a thorough library of documentation, focusing on how to leverage GitHub for DevOps practices.
-It provides comprehensive resources and guidance on utilizing GitHub's capabilities to streamline and secure your workflows, as well as improve collaboration.
+It provides multiple resources and guidance on utilizing GitHub's capabilities to streamline and secure your workflows, as well as improve collaboration.

 A comprehensive example of all the concepts presented here can be found in the [**devops-with-github-example**](https://github.com/christosgalano/devops-with-github-example) repository.